Japanese submarine I-55 (1943)

-The second I-55 was one of three Type C cruiser submarines of the C3 sub-class built for the Imperial Japanese Navy.
+The second I-55 was one of three Type C cruiser submarines of the C2 sub-class built for the Imperial Japanese Navy.
 Commissioned in April 1944, she was lost in July 1944 while taking part in the Marianas campaign during World War II.

 Design and description

-The Type C3 submarines were derived from the earlier C2 sub-class although with fewer torpedo tubes, an additional deck gun, and less-powerful engines to extend their range.
+The Type C2 submarines were derived from the earlier C1 sub-class although with fewer torpedo tubes, an additional deck gun, and less-powerful engines to extend their range.
 They displaced 2564 LT surfaced and 3644 LT submerged.
 The submarines were 108.7 m long, had a beam of 9.3 m and a draft of 5.1 m.
 They had a diving depth of 100 m.

 For surface running, the boats were powered by two 2350 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 600 hp electric motor.
 They could reach 17.7 kn on the surface and 6.5 kn underwater.
-On the surface, the C3s had a range of 27000 nmi at 12 kn; submerged, they had a range of 105 nmi at 3 kn.
+On the surface, the C2s had a range of 27000 nmi at 12 kn; submerged, they had a range of 105 nmi at 3 kn.

 The boats were armed with six internal bow 53.3 cm torpedo tubes and carried a total of 19 torpedoes.
 They were also armed with two 140 mm/40 deck guns and one twin mount for 25 mm Type 96 anti-aircraft guns.

 Construction and commissioning

-Ordered under the Additional Naval Armaments Supplement Programme and built at Kure Navy Yard at Kure, Japan, I-55 was laid down on 15 June 1942 with the name Submarine No. 628.
+Ordered under the Additional Naval Armaments Supplement Programme and built at the Kure Naval Arsenal at Kure, Japan, I-55 was laid down on 15 June 1942 with the name Submarine No. 628.
 On 1 November 1942, she was provisionally attached to the Kure Naval District and numbered I-55; she was the second Japanese submarine of that number, the first I-55 having been renumbered I-155 on 20 May 1942.
 Launched on 20 April 1943, she was completed and commissioned one year later, on 20 April 1944.